 Sacred Heart Financial Aid Federal School Code: 002313

 The Financial Aid Office of Sacred Heart Major Seminary seeks to provide maximum financial aid from various sources, this includes federal, state, institutional, and grants funded through the Archdiocese of Detroit programs.
 All students are encouraged to apply for assistance.
 It is our goal to make it possible for students of all areas of financial capacity to attend by awarding financial assistance in recognition of service in catechetical ministry at parishes in the Archdiocese of Detroit through the Catechetical Leaders tuition assistance grant, and in need based grants through the Parish Empowerment Fund and the Pastoral Ministry Grant.
-Please review the following aid flyer to see what may fit for you: Aid Flyer.
+Please review the Aid Flyer to see what may fit for you.
 To receive federal, state and institutional aid, you are required to submit your FAFSA annually after January 1st and before March 1st.

 The FAFSA application requires a Personal Identification Number PIN for the student, if you are a dependent student, a parent must apply for a separate PIN.
 The PIN's serve as your electronic signatures and allow you to submit your FAFSA online, additionally your PIN is required to use Data Retrieval option.
 The FAFSA must be submitted for each academic year and can be submitted after January 1st.
 We advise that you apply by March 1st of every year.